gustavoaragon/hack-pack/README.md

 We reccomend checking-in with each team at least every two to three hours.

-Blockstrap also provides low-level anonymous usage of it's API which is ideal for getting started quickly.
+Blockstrap also provides low-level anonymous usage of it's API which is ideal for getting developers started quickly.
 More details can be found at http://blockstrap.com/en/API

 -----

-If you would like help or support from Blockstrap organizing a blockchain-based hackathon, or have suggestions for ways we can further help the community as a whole by improving upon this hack-pack, please [reach out](mailto:hello@blockstrap.com) to us and let us know how we can help.
+If you would like help or support from Blockstrap in organizing a blockchain-based hackathon, or have suggestions for ways we can further help the community as a whole by improving upon this Hack-Pack, please [reach out to us](mailto:hello@blockstrap.com) and let us know how we can help.